-I am a Postdoctoral Fellow of the Celestial Mechanics Group at the Department of Mathematics (University of Pisa).
+I am an External Collaborator of the Celestial Mechanics Group at the Department of Mathematics (University of Pisa).

-My research project is about Orbit Determination and Radio Science experiment for the NASA's Juno space mission.
+My research is about Orbit Determination and Radio Science experiments of space missions.

 I am a ORBIT14 software developer.